YUKESH0620/MCB-Datalogger-with-memory-and-clock/README.md

-# MCB-Datalogger-with-memory-and-clock
 # MCU Datalogger with Memory and Real-Time Clock

 A compact, low-power data-logging board designed in KiCad (v9.0.4).
 The board is built around an ATmega328P-AU microcontroller, a DS1337S real-time clock (RTC) with a 32.768 kHz crystal, and two 24LC1025 I²C EEPROM devices for extended timestamped data storage.
-The design is a 2-layer custom PCB sized 87.63 mm × 39.116 mm and is powered by a coin-cell battery (BT1) for RTC backup.
+The design is a 2-layer custom PCB sized 87.63mm × 39.116mm and is powered by a coin-cell battery (BT1) for RTC backup.
 Data can be accessed via I²C or UART; the MCU is programmable by ICSP or a UART bootloader.

 ---